 Or if you want to recover your password then we would recommend you read another article on How to recover lost password in WordPress.

-1. Change WordPress website password from the Login Page
+Change your WordPress password from the Login Page.

 This is one of the methods by which you can be able to change your password, but make sure that you have access to the email id that was associated while creating this particular WordPress site.